 In the same way that you can add a splash of red wine to apple cider vinegar, you can also do the same to cider vinegar.
-Use 3:1 ratio as before and the end result should be perfect!
+Use a 3:1 ratio like before and the end result should be perfect!

 Recommended: Enjoy a bottle of sweet red wine without breaking the bank with our guide to our favorite affordable bottles.

 If you’re making a salad dressing, a balsamic vinegar could provide the answer.
 Balsamic vinegar is sweeter and milder than red wine vinegar but it’s similar enough to get a good result.

 If it tastes too sweet, try omitting any additional sweeteners in the recipe.

 OK, we know that lemon juice and red wine vinegar are completely different but bear with us - it does sometimes work!

 If you’re using red wine vinegar to provide acidity but not any flavor, lemon juice is ideal.

 Don’t use lemon juice if the red wine vinegar contributes to the flavor; it’s only suitable when the vinegar would be overpowered by stronger tastes.
 Lime juice could also work in the same way.

 In exactly the opposite scenario to lemon juice, red wine is a great substitute when you want the flavor but not necessarily the acidity.

 Red wine will create the same tangy flavors but won’t offer any acidity in the dish.
 Red wine on its own is best used in place of a red wine vinegar in marinades.